alexregex/elibrary/README.md

 5. Bootstrap.

 Database will created automatically with `hibernate.hbm2ddl.auto` and data will be inserted from `dummy-data.sql`file.
-In `application.properties` need to be enter **MySQL pesronal credentials**.
+In `application.properties` need to be enter **MySQL personal credentials**.
 After running use next login and password to get access in admin panel:
 * **login**: admin
 * **password**: abc125